jcgras/adventureTravel/docs/app-config/index.md

 # App configuration
 {: .no_toc }

-Once the backend is configured, we will make some adjustments to build and execute the template.
+Once the backend is configured, we will make some adjustments to build and execute the app.

 ---